patrickAbarbosa/web-share-eat/README.md

 * NodeJs
 * ReactJs

-## How to intall
+## How to install
-to install the project it is necessary to open the terminal in the project folder and run the command:
+To install the project it is necessary to open the terminal in the project folder and run the command:

 ```
 npm install